 Charts 9 comes with new chart types and brings back the API to style from Java.

-If you are migrating your project to platform V17, there might be different approaches related with which styling option you will pick.
+If you are migrating your project to platform V17, there might be different approaches related with which styling option you pick.

-Both CSS and Java styling cannot be used in the same projectWhile no error is thrown if different styling methods are used in the same project, only one method should be used across all charts, since having both could lead to unexpected results.
+Both CSS and Java styling can’t be used in the same projectWhile no error is thrown if different styling methods are used in the same project, only one method should be used across all charts, since having both could lead to unexpected results.

 Since V17 uses Java API for styling by default, there’s no needed to do any extra step.

 |There might be small changes for APIs that no longer work between the Highcharts versions used for V8 and V17.|

 If you want to convert your project to use CSS styling, enable it by setting